Mine Belongs to Me

 “A kind of second childhood falls on so many men,” Steinbeck wrote.
 “They trade their violence for the promise of a small increase of life span.”

 By violence Steinbeck means fervency.
-He means fire and fury, intensity or zeal.
+He means fire or drive, intensity or zeal.
 For a beautiful life never gets any easier to attain.
 We just habitually adjust our standard of beauty and conception of conflict.
 “I’ve lifted, pulled, chopped, climbed, made love with joy and taken my hangovers as a consequence, not as a punishment,” he wrote.
 “I did not want to surrender fierceness for a small gain in yardage.”

 Yes, I’ve done most those things—or at least tried to; and I do enjoy my current level of gusto.
 But that type of savagery takes too much effort.
 We are masters of making things exceptionally harder than they need to be.
 It is our greatest talent as human beings.
 But why?
 Life itself has a way of softening us, grinding us down, dulling our edges.
 Eventually, and discreetly, we become unthreatening to many—and uninteresting to most.
 And this is usually when we start to ask ourselves: What the hell is it all for anyway?

 Most answers won’t satisfy.
 None I’ve ever heard do anyway.
 But I’m also not sure we need some grand explanation.
 Lately, the Sun’s warmth or a hot cup of coffee has felt as much like “a reason to live” as anything else.
 For what is contentment really—other than an equal mix of optimism and adaptability?
 Bliss is simply a sustained willingness to change—first in a way you never believed you could, then in a multitude of ways you never knew you needed to.